pebbleblog/pebble/README.md

 # Pebble

+Pebble was once an open source weblog application.
+It is no longer maintained.
+If you are looking for weblog software to host a new blog, Pebble is not for you.

+## Prerequisites

 The prerequisites are as follows.

  * Java 6.0
  * A JSP 2.2/Servlet 3.0 compatible server such as Apache Tomcat 7.0.x

-# Quickstart with Apache Tomcat 7.0.x
+## Quickstart with Apache Tomcat 7.0.x

 If you're in a hurry, you can get Pebble and up running in a couple of minutes by following these steps.